Caribbean Community in Philadelphia

 We provide pro bono grief and trauma support services and collaborate on pro bono immigration services.
 We defend, advocate and advance the cause and rights of Caribbean People.
 We cultivate a positive attitude and present a strong belief that the Caribbean Islands is more than a tourist destination, but a place to invest.

-Engaging 1st and 2nd generation of Caribbean Children and Youths (7-11 years & 12-15 years) on Caribbean and African Diaspora History during February - Black History Month.
+Now in its 9th year, CCP engages 1st and 2nd generation of Caribbean Children and Youths (7-11 years & 12-15 years) on Caribbean and African Diaspora History during February - Black History Month.
 In 2021, we opened the space to be inclusive of all children with invested interest in learning about the significant contributions of Caribbean Americans.

 Established in 2014, Caribbean Cancer Strong (CCS) became a Support Group providing hope and healing through non-medical care, case management, and grief support for family and friends directly and indirectly impacted by cancer.

 Our community partner and board member, Dr. Camille Ragin, Principal Investigator (AC3) and Professor at Fox Chase Cancer Center/Temple University leads our health initiative.
 We at CCS collaborate with AC3 in providing cancer healthcare professionals.
 Our work extends beyond personal services, we work with African Caribbean Cancer Consortium, offering free monthly virtual and in-person community engagements on various cancers affecting our minority black and brown community.

 Caribbean Community in Philadelphia hosts Mammography Screenings, Health Fairs and works with leading health organizations and city agencies to address health inequities and disparities within our community.